On the structure of pointsets with many collinear triples: The Brown-Erd o s-S o s conjecture for collinear triples

 We now estimate the number of $k$-branches, the building blocks of $k$-systems.
-The $k$-branches are spanned by the $P_i, Q_j$ partition classes for some $1\leq i,j\leq n^{1-\gamma_k}.$ They are formed by $k$ triples, $a,b,c,$ sharing the same $b\in B$ where $a\in P_i$ and $c\in Q_j.$ There are at least $2n^{2-\gamma_k}-n^{1+\gamma_k}$ such branches.
+The $k$-branches are spanned by the $P_i, Q_j$ partition classes for some $1\leq i,j\leq n^{1-\gamma_k}.$ They are formed by $k$ triples, $(a,b,c)$ sharing the same $b\in B$ where $a\in P_i$ and $c\in Q_j.$ There are at least $2n^{2-\gamma_k}-n$ such branches.
 Let's choose $k$ points from each $P_i$ and $Q_j$ independently at random.
 If the number of $k$-branches between $P_i$ and $Q_j$ is denoted by $K_{ij}$ then the probability of selecting the $2k$ points of a $k$-branch in $A$ and $B$ is $K_{ij}\binom{M}{k}^{-2},$ so there is a selection of $k$-tuples where the number of $k$-branches is at least

-For the last inequality we assumed that $\gamma_k<\frac{1}{2k}.$ Let us define an auxiliary bipartite graph where the vertices are the selected $k$-tuples of points and there is an edge between two if there was a $k$-branch selected on the $2k$ points.
-This graph has $n^{1-\gamma_k}$ vertices in each vertex class and at least $\frac{k!}{e}n^{2-(k+1)\gamma_k}$ edges.
+Let us define an auxiliary bipartite graph where the vertices are the selected $k$-tuples of points, and there is an edge between two if there was a $k$-branch selected on the $2k$ points.
+This graph has $n^{1-\gamma_k}$ vertices in each vertex class and at least ${k!}^2n^{2-(2k+1)\gamma_k}$ edges.
 By the K\H{o}v\'ari-S\'os-Tur\'an theorem \cite{KST} if

 then the graph contains a complete bipartite graph $K_{k,k}$ which proves the existence of a $k$-system among the triples.

 \end{proof}